 As Canadians, we like to move around and, according to a report released by Statistics Canada almost 15% of Canadians — or close to 3.8 million people — moved to a province or territory they weren’t born in within a five year period (ending in 2011).
+Why are Canadians moving so much and what’s prompting these migration trends?

 This new report, From East to West, dives into interprovincial migration trends: Defined as the permanent move by a citizen of Canada from one province or territory to another.
 The report examines 140 years of provincial migration from 1871 to 2011.
 More importantly, it attempts to determine the reason for these moves and the impact these population shifts had on the demographic makeup and growth of the country’s provinces and territories.